Charlotte Brontë: Villette

-Charlotte's third novel, the last published in her lifetime, was Villette, which appeared in 1853.
+The last of Charlotte's novels to be published in her lifetime was Villette, which appeared in 1853.
 Its main themes include isolation, how such a condition can be borne, and the internal conflict brought about by social repression of individual desire.
 Its main character, Lucy Snowe, travels abroad to teach in a boarding school in the fictional town of Villette, where she encounters a culture and religion different from her own and falls in love with a man (Paul Emanuel) whom she cannot marry.
 Her experiences result in a breakdown but eventually, she achieves independence and fulfilment through running her own school.
 A substantial amount of the novel's dialogue is in the French language.
 Villette marked Charlotte's return to writing from a first-person perspective, a technique she had used in Jane Eyre.
-Another similarity to Jane Eyre lies in the use of aspects of her own life as inspiration for fictional events, in particular her reworking of the time she spent at the pensionnat in Brussels.
-Villette was acknowledged by critics of the day as a potent and sophisticated piece of writing although it was criticised for "coarseness" and for not being suitably "feminine" in its portrayal of Lucy's desires.
+Another similarity to Jane Eyre lies in the use of her personal experience as inspiration for fictional events, in particular the time she spent at the pensionnat in Brussels.
+Villette was acknowledged by critics of the day as a potent and sophisticated piece of writing, although it was criticised for its "coarseness" and for not being suitably "feminine" in its portrayal of Lucy's desires.

 Marriage

-This photo-portrait of Ellen Nussey has long been mistaken for one of her friend Charlotte Brontë.
-The photo is a copy made c.
-1918 by the photographer, Sir Emery Walker, from an original carte de visite photo which was then privately owned.

-Shortly before the publication of Villette, Charlotte received a proposal of marriage from Irishman Arthur Bell Nicholls, her father's curate, who had long been in love with her.
+Shortly before the publication of Villette, Charlotte received a proposal of marriage from the Reverend Arthur Bell Nicholls, an Irishman from County Antrim in her father's native Ulster, who had been educated in County Offaly.
+Nicholls had been her father's curate, and had long been in love with Charlotte.
 She initially refused him, and her father objected to the union at least partly because of Nicholls's poor financial status.
 Elizabeth Gaskell, who believed that marriage provided "clear and defined duties" that were beneficial for a woman, encouraged Charlotte to consider the positive aspects of such a union and tried to use her contacts to engineer an improvement in Nicholls's finances.
-According to James Pope-Hennessy in The Flight of Youth, it was the generosity of Richard Monckton Milnes that made the marriage possible.

 Charlotte, meanwhile, was increasingly attracted to Nicholls and by January 1854, she had accepted his proposal.
 They gained the approval of her father by April and married on 29 June.
-Her father Patrick had intended to give Charlotte away, but at the last minute decided he could not, and Charlotte had to make her way to the church without him.

-Because her father did not attend it was Miss Wooler (Charlotte's former teacher at Roe Head School, and life-long friend) who gave her away.
+Patrick Brontë had intended to give Charlotte away, but at the last minute decided he could not, and Charlotte had to make her way to the church without him.
+Because her father did not attend, it was Miss Wooler (Charlotte's former teacher at Roe Head School, and life-long friend) who gave her away.
 The married couple took their honeymoon in Banagher, County Offaly, Ireland.
 By all accounts, her marriage was a success and Charlotte found herself very happy in a way that was new to her.